Effective date: August 22, 2019

 “Service” is the spectrum.chat website operated by GitHub.

-“Personal Data” means data about a living individual who can be identified from those data (or from those and other information either in our possession or likely to come into our possession).
+“Personal Data” means data about a living individual who can be identified from that data (or from those and other information either in our possession or likely to come into our possession).
+Personal Data may include, but is not limited to email addresses, first and last names, cookies, and usage data.

 “Usage Data” is data collected automatically either generated by the use of the Service or from the Service infrastructure itself (for example, the duration of a page visit).